 Some fees, like late fees, are fairly explanatory.
 But other equally common charges, like universal service fund fees, are a little harder to understand.
 Let’s take a look at some of the fees you might run into with your cell phone bill.

-The Federal Communications Commission (FCC) requires states to provide 911 services, which states pay for through mandatory 911 fees.
+The Federal Communications Commission (FCC) requires states to provide 911 services, which they pay for through mandatory 911 fees.
 You can find your state’s wireless 911 tax rate here.

 Federal Universal Service Fund fees

-The FCC charges wireless carriers FUSF (Federal Universal Service Fund) fees to:
+The FCC charges wireless carriers Federal Universal Service Fund (FUSF) fees to:

 - Keep local phone rates affordable